 - Feel free to use our vegan buttercream frosting or any other frosting instead.

 - Cut the recipe in half to make a 1 layer round cake.
 You can also omit the frosting for a healthier and simpler version.

 - If you don’t want thick layers of frosting, cut the frosting ingredients in half.

-- Feel free to use any type of plant milk, such as oat milk, rice milk, almond milk, cashew milk, hemp milk, or even coconut milk, but soy milk is my favorite one for baking.
+- Feel free to use any type of plant milk, but soy milk is my favorite one for baking.

 - Use any kind of sugar, salt, and oil.